Hbouaz/crawler/README.md

 # com.web.crawler
-## A simple selenium/java com.web.crawler
+## A simple selenium/java com.web.crawler using Selenium, Java and Gradle

 ### Dependencies:
-All depndencies Jars and chromedriver executable have been included into the project.
+All dependencies will be handled by Gradle. chromedriver executable has been included into the project.
 ### Prerequisites:
-Latest version of Chrome needs to be installed on the machine (75 at the time the project was compiled) Latest Java version is needed
+Latest version of Chrome needs to be installed on the machine (75 at the time the project was compiled) Latest Java version is needed (12 used)

-### How to Run:
+### How to configure:

 I have provided a ```config.properties``` file to include any configurations you want.

 - ```url```: base url for the crawler.
 "Default = https://www.google.com/"